nivaldomcj/pow-parallel-java/README.md

 <hr>

 ProofOfWorkParallel have 5 args:
-    * Difficulty (number of zeros hash should begin with)
+- Difficulty (number of zeros hash should begin with)
-    * PreviousBlock
+- PreviousBlock
-    * MerkleRoot
+- MerkleRoot
-    * Timestamp
+- Timestamp
-    * Number of processor threads to use
+- Number of processor threads to use

-Example of Execution of ProofOfWorkRange:
+Example of Execution of ProofOfWorkParallel:

 - Command: